learn-co-curriculum/cssi-4.8-python-string-methods/README.md

 ```

 #Replace Function
 Replace() replaces a substring of a string with another substring.
-Here are some examples
 ```
 >>> old_str = 'superfly'
 >>> new_str = old_str.replace('super', 'SUPA')